DASISH/TERESAH/documentation/user_manual/teresah_manual.md

 The TERESAH API
 ===============

-Since the TERESAH API is still under implementation, this manual is not currently covering it.
+Since this manual is aimed at non-programmers, this manual is not currently covering the TERESAH API.
 For up-to-date information regarding the API, se the folder TERESAH/documentation/api/v1/ in the git repository.

 Reference
 =========